-Techie dies in Bengaluru as car gets submerged in flooded underpass
+Techie drowns in Bengaluru as car gets submerged in flooded underpass

 “They had rented a car and were touring the city,” he said.
 “Including the driver, there were seven people.
 There was a barricade to prevent people from entering the underpass.
 But the barricade had fallen over due to rain.
 The driver could have avoided the underpass.
 Yet, he entered it.”

-As the vehicle went deeper into the underpass, water levels rose to the glass level of the car Bhanurekha was travelling in, reported The Indian Express.
+As the vehicle went deeper into the underpass, water levels rose to the window of the car, reported The Indian Express.
 Due to this, the passengers could not open the doors to exit the vehicle.

 The driver, Harish, told The Indian Express that two vehicles had just passed through the underpass before their car entered.